 More Arena Clashes in other games have emerged, such as Tekken, Rainbow Six Siege and more.

 Formerly known as Eurogamer Expo, this event has grown massively over the past decade, and has branched out from a traditional games exhibition to include developer sessions, esports and more.

-Last year there were several tournaments held at EGX including a Street Fighter V, CSGO, Overwatch and more.
+In previous years there have been several tournaments held at EGX including a Street Fighter V, CSGO, Overwatch and more.

 Expect a variety of community cups and bigger esports tournaments at future events.

 The National University Esports League (NUEL) holds events in LoL, CSGO, Overwatch, Hearthstone and Rocket League, exclusively for univerity students, with a year-long season culminating in a live final.